 Facing the high demand for technicians, shops and dealerships are stepping up where they can to help these instructors.
 Recently, a dealership in Madison, Wisconsin was able to help out a local high school automotive program by simply donating some unused airbags.

-Our team had the pleasure of sitting down with Michael Hoerstmann, Service Manager at Metro Ford of Madison, and EJ Pilarski, Automotive Instructor at Jefferson High School, to discuss how the donation took place on WrenchWay School Connect.
+Our team had the pleasure of sitting down with Michael Hoerstmann, Service Manager at Metro Ford of Madison, and EJ Pilarski, Automotive Instructor at Jefferson High School, to discuss how the donation took place on WrenchWay School Assist.

 Metro Ford Prioritizes Building Relationships with Local Schools